lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

 Either generate one as described above in :ref:`Data-Access-Analysis-Tools-TAP-TOPCAT`, or just use a previously generated (but unexpired) RSP access token.
-Ideally, copy the RSP access token into a file in your home directory that is only read/write by the file owner and that is accessible to the python session that will be accessed in the steps below.
-Specifically, in a UNIX/MacOS/Linux environment, the following commands can be performed.
+Ideally, copy the RSP access token into a file in your home directory that is only read/write accessible by the file owner and that is accessible to the python session that will be accessed in the steps below.
+Specifically, in a UNIX/MacOS/Linux environment, the following commands can be performed in order to create this file in a secure manner that avoids exposing the RSP token to outside resources for even a short period of time.

 * Open a terminal window (**not** a Jupyter notebook) on your computer or in your non-RSP user environoment.